 Chapter Coordinator: Responsible for coordinating PERIOD’s network of high school, university, and community groups.
 The chapter associates welcome and train new chapters, develop and maintain the chapter playbook and other training tools, maintain the chapter database, and develop and deliver educational curriculum for chapters to deliver in their workshops (Period Talk and Cup & Cloth).

-Operations Associate: Ensures menstrual products go through the supply chain and are delivered, which may involve communicating with corporate sponsors and with our distribution partners in the community to find out their product needs.
+Service/Operations Associate: Ensures menstrual products go through the supply chain and are delivered, which may involve communicating with corporate sponsors and with our distribution partners in the community to find out their product needs.
 Manages logistics for receiving in-kind donations and supplies, including inventory, storage and delivery to partners both locally and nationally, as well as to chapters across the nation.
 Manages and coordinates the Portland drivers.
 Helps support packing events.
 NOTE: This is not a summer position.
 We will be looking for someone to start August 1st and continue indefinitely.
 It comes with a larger stipend.